Check out

 John Paul II stated that the consequences of atheistic propaganda

 continue to make themselves felt.
-Furthermore, "indifference and religious
+Furthermore, "indifference and

 relativism are often associated with modes of group behavior completely